bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[31]'
       -
         type: text
-        text: ' eroded their constitutional and treaty rights with respect to land and environmental and cultural measures (Clogg & Sage 2012).'
+        text: ' have eroded their constitutional and treaty rights concerning land and environmental and cultural measures (Clogg & Sage 2012).'
       -
         type: text
         marks: